tinijs/tinijs/apps/tinijs.dev/content/ui-posts/101 - get-started/index.md

   globals: Styles;

   // shared styles available in the Shadow DOM
-  // but only for elements which extends TiniElement or TiniComponent
+  // but only for elements which extends TiniElement
   shares: Styles;

-  // optionally register components globally
+  // optionally register elements globally
-  components: Component[];
+  elements: Element[];

   // remove 'hidden' attribute from body for server rendered pages
   // or provide a custom hanlder